 3. Genesee Valley Park

-Genesee Valley Park (GVP) was designed by Frederick Law Olmsted in 1888.
-Located where the Erie Canal, Red Creek, and Genesee River intersect, the park offers visitors the opportunity to rent kayaks and canoes from the Genesee Waterways Center.
-The park features four beautiful concrete footbridges that connect the park across each waterway.
-Originally, the Erie Canal ran through Rochester over an aqueduct, which is now the Broad Street Bridge.
+Genesee Valley Park (GVP) in Rochester was designed by Frederick Law Olmsted in 1888.
+Located at the southern edge of the city, where the Erie Canal, Red Creek, and Genesee River intersect, the park offers visitors the opportunity to rent kayaks and canoes from the Genesee Waterways Center.
+The park features four beautiful concrete footbridges that span each waterway.
+Originally, the Erie Canal ran through Rochester, crossing an aqueduct that is now the Broad Street Bridge.
 In 1918, the state changed the canal route to follow the city’s southern border through Genesee Valley Park, leading to the addition of the bridges.

 The Genesee Riverway Trail (GRT) is a 24-mile National Recreation Trail that runs alongside a 12-mile stretch of river through Rochester’s urban corridor.
 This trail is a great way to explore the city’s scenic, historic, and cultural areas.
 It starts at Lake Ontario and travels south through Turning Point Park, Seneca Park, Maplewood Park, High Falls Historic District, Corn Hill, and the University of Rochester, ending in Genesee Valley Park.
 Along the way, the GRT crosses eight bridges and three waterfalls.
 Although it is mainly paved and dedicated, some areas are steep and narrow or require the use of streets, mainly through the city center.
 The GRT connects with the Genesee Valley Greenway Trail and Erie Canalway Trail in Genesee Valley Park, making the park a great starting point for a hike or bike ride.